Take Extra Text Out of the Title

 Numerous studies associate the presence of an image included with a link with a large increase in clickability (one study from Vero puts it at 42%).
 At Clearview Social, we've observed among our own userbase a consistent 36% increase in clicks when images are included.

-If an article you've loaded into Clearview Social doesn't include an image, the left and right arrow buttons located underneath the image area will scroll through our stock photography library.
-You can also use the paperclip to attach your own image.
+If an article you've loaded into Clearview Social doesn't include an image, you can choose from our Image Library of default images.
+You can also attach an image of your own here:

 Write a Comment That Offers Unique Insight